 Mains travel adapters

 If you are traveling abroad then make sure you take a travel adapter with you.
-Mains sockets are different around the world so without one you may be stuck.
+Mains sockets are different around the world so without one you may be stuck with a device you cannot use.

 I never travel without my Ceptics World Travel Adapter since I bought it two years ago.
 It covers all possibilities and works with cell phones, iPhones, tablets, iPads, laptops & other devices anywhere in the world.
 As it has multiple USB ports I can charge more than one device at a time.